FAQs

 Catalyst is also a research program.
 When you join, your de-identified data will be used for research.
 This means your name and personal details are removed, and the information cannot be traced back to you.
 Your privacy is protected, and your participation helps improve health for people across Alabama.

-Yes!
-You do not need to see or have a doctor to join Catalyst.
+No, you do not need to see or have a doctor to join Catalyst.
 You can sign up now, order a genetic testing kit, and your results will come to you via a genetic counselor.

 You can join Catalyst online through our portal.
 It only takes a few minutes to get started and order your genetic test.